nobleans-playground/coding-challenge-bot-template/readme.md

-# Rambo The Rando
+# Bot Template: Rambo The Rando

+This bot acts as an template for future bot submissions for the Nobleo Colour Battle Coding Challenge.

 Chooses a random location on the grid and charges towards it.
 Not to be underestimated.

-**Note:** This bot acts as an template for future bot submissions.